jj1bdx/airspy-fmradion/README.md

 <h1>License</h1>

-softfm, copyright (C) 2015, Edouard Griffiths, F4EXB
+NGSoftFM, copyright (C) 2015, Edouard Griffiths, F4EXB

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by